I read art books. Not often. Sometimes I just need a break from made-up stories.

 Anyway, I read this book—all 500-some intimidating, fascinating pages of it.
 It teased me into expecting that, by the end of those pages, I’d have a very good idea of what art really is.
 More beguiling is the book’s premise that a urinal is a key that can unlock the meaning of art!
 How could it fail to intrigue?

 Time was when the question of what art is didn’t bother anyone.
 It would never have occurred to Michelangelo.
-Centuries later, Edouard Manet and the Impressionists might have had it back of their heads when they broke with classical traditions.
-Their paintings made the art world take a serious look into what constitutes art.
-After that, every time artists break from the current “ism,” our notion of art gets tossed into a bull ring.
+Centuries later, Edouard Manet and the Impressionists might have had it in mind when they broke with classical traditions.
+Their paintings made the art world take a serious look into what constituted art.
+Shortly after that, every time artists broke from the current “ism,” the notion of art got tossed into a bull ring.

 In the first section alone, Art Was A Proper Name, de Duve goes ad infinitum into the nuances of art along with why it is what it is.
 I hair-split, too, but never to this extent.
 I think that excess lies in the purview of philosophers who think through questions logically, without messing with reality.
 In fairness, de Duve does do some reality-checking.

 At the center of the issues de Duve raises is the confounding story of Marcel Duchamp ‘s urinal aka Fountain by R. Mutt.
 No other piece of work has caused as much consternation.
 For at least one very good reason that assumes art is all about creating.

 A curious intrigue surrounded this urinal.
 Technically, Duchamp did not create it.
 Duchamp took an object (a ready-made) known to everyone in the western world, turned it upside down, and slapped on a title.
 He attributed it to an unknown, R. Mutt, and submitted it to an exhibit ran by the Society of Independents.